 Wolf Trail begins at P13 parking area.

-Compared to some, Gatineau Park parking is fairly straightforward.
-Finding the Wolf Trail (#62) trailhead at the P13 parking lot shouldn’t be difficult.
-From Ottawa, cross into Gatineau (city) and take Autoroute 5 north until reaching Exit 12 for Chemin Old Chelsea (Old Chelsea Road).
-Turn left and continue on Chemin du Lac Meech (Lake Meech Rd) for about 9 km.
-Then find P13 on your left.
+Compared to some parks, parking in Gatineau Park is fairly straightforward.
+The Wolf Trail (#62) trailhead is accessed from the P13 parking lot, which is easy to find.
+From Ottawa, cross into Gatineau and take Autoroute 5 north to Exit 12 for Old Chelsea Road.
+From there, follow Chemin du Lac Meech for about 9 km until you reach P13 on the left.

 • Save